promised-ai/redpoll-website/content/blog/errors-in-uci-ai4i2020.md

 | 8507 |     0 |     0 |     0 |     0 |     0 |                 1 |
 | 9016 |     0 |     0 |     0 |     0 |     0 |                 1 |

 Cross-checking the meta-similar records with the filter, we see that meta-similarity found the same entries as the hard-coded rule.
+Nice!

-Digging in more, and recreating the failure rules supplied by the dataset authors, it turns out the entry 9016 could have suffered from a tool wear failure (TWF) since its tool wear was greater than 200 minutes.
-However, since TWF is a random and rare failure for tool wears greater than 200, we decided to mark 9016 as not having failed.
+Digging in more, and recreating the failure rules supplied by the dataset authors, it turns out the entry `9016` could have suffered from a tool wear failure (TWF) since its tool wear was greater than 200 minutes.
+However, since `TWF` is a random and rare failure for tool wears greater than 200, we decided to mark `9016` as not having failed in the cleaned dataset.

 ## Conclusion

 All processes are prone to errors, so all data &mdash; even synthetic &mdash; can contain the evidence of those errors in the form of so-called bad data.
 We showed how Plover can easily identify erroneous data and how we can use meta-similarity to identify similar errors.
-In this case, we found a very salient error in part 9016 and used similarity to find all other data exhibiting that particular error without having to write a rule.
+In this case, Plover found a very salient error in part `9016` and used meta-similarity to find all other data exhibiting that particular error without having to write a single rule.

 ## Changelog

 Download the cleaned data [here](/datasets/#uci-ml-repository-ai4i-2020-predictive-maintenance-dataset).
+And try Plover in your browser [here](/plover).

 | UID (row) |          Column | Original | New |
 |-----------|-----------------|----------|-----|